Colegio Americano de Quito: History

 The American School of Quito was founded on October 14, 1940 to 162 students.
 The first directors were Robert E. and Mrs. Hazel J. Tucker, who had just arrived from the United States.
 The founders of the school lived in a time characterized by the fascist movements in Europe, represented in Ecuador and other South American nations by the German and Italian schools operating.

 The school hired English-speaking, U.S.-educated Ecuadorian teachers to teach civics, geography, history of Ecuador, and Spanish classes, while Americans taught the other classes.
 The Ecuadorian Ministry of Education cooperated with the foundation of the school.
 The U.S. and Ecuadorian governments did not have plans to financially aid the school.
 The school used an educational program derived from the Santa Barbara, California public schools and the Columbia University Lincoln School.

 In 2022 the American School had over 2,200 students from Nursery to twelfth grade.
 Among these students are the children and grandchildren of founding families.
 The school is co-educational, non-religious, and is a non-profit foundation.
 It is accredited by Cognia and the Ecuadorian Ministry of Education and Culture.
 It is recognized by the International Baccalaureate Organization and offers both I.B.
 Programmes: Middle Years and Diploma.
 American School graduates can obtain three diplomas: a high school diploma accredited in the United States, the Ecuadorian Bachillerato, and the I.B.
 Diploma.

 Student Council

 Every year students from high school vote for the Student Council.
 The student Council is a group of representatives for high school that run activities and organize events.
 Candidates from the Student Council come from 11th or 12th (Secretary, Treasurer and Vice-President), and 12th grade only (President).

 Model United Nations

-The School hosts the largest Model United Nations in Spanish each year, which include local schools, thus contributing to the practice of democratic principles and the analysis of global and local issues in Ecuador.
+The School hosts the largest Model United Nations in Ecuador each year, CAMINU (Colegio Americano Modelo Internacional Naciones Unidas), which include local and international schools, thus contributing to the practice of democratic principles and the analysis of global and local issues in Ecuador.